brando209/ingredientparserjs/README.md

   additional: null
 }
 ```
-Note: A converted measurement is assumed to come directly after the initial measurement.
-If a converted measurement is not after the initial measurement, it will be place within the `additional` string instead of parsed into an object.
+> Note: A converted measurement is assumed to come directly after the initial measurement.
+If a converted measurement is not after the initial measurement, it will be placed within the `additional` string instead of parsed into an object.
 This is shown below.

 ```javascript
 parser.parse('1 can tomato paste (8 ounces)');
 ```